 The rules governing Ireland's elections are out of date and need to be revised for the 21st Century.
 Here, I set out my top priorities for electoral reform under the Programme for Government, along with additional initiatives I'm progressing under this portfolio.
 Follow me on social media for updates or contact me directly for details on the progress I'm making.

-Establish an Electoral Commission by the end of 2021 to provide independent oversight, public information, maintain the register and conduct elections
+Establish an Electoral Commission to provide independent oversight, public information, maintain the register and conduct elections

 Introduce legislation to hold electoral events in Covid-19, or other such emergencies

 Progress the four referenda as outlined in the Programme for Government 'Our Shared Future'